ClintKan/microblog_EC2_deployment/README.md

    **b.
 Test Stage:** This is the environment/stage where unit testing of the application is done by running the test file; test_app.py.

    **c.
 Build Stage:** OWASP FS SCAN: This is the environment/stage where the app is checked and scanned against standard security protocols.
-To be specific, this stage is responsible for
+To be specific, this stage is responsible for;

   		- Ensuring security integration within the pipeline.

     		- Catching any security risks that may arise from the bins and libraries.

       		- Ensuring the web application meets the proper security standard protocols set.

 	Additionally, while in the Jenkins GUI via the web browser, OWASP Dependency-Check plugin, used a security feature to scan applications dependencies within the CI/CD pipeline by ensuring that a project is free from known vulnerabilities, was added.
 This is critical as it reduces chances of chances of security breaches and meeting compliance requirements.
 The plug-in can be either triggered as a stage in the pipeline or even auto-triggered during the build stage.